Church of Saint Mark, Belgrade: New church

-More than seventy years after the beginning of its construction, St. Mark's Church has not been completed.
+Church of Saint Mark remains to this date unfinished.
 This relates primarily to its interior, decorating, fresco painting, appropriate lighting, acoustics, heating, and ventilation.
-After World War II little was done in the church itself for objective reasons.
+After the World War II, little was done in the church itself for objective reasons.
 Above the entrance door to the church on the external façade is an icon in a mosaic of the Holy Apostle and Evangelist Mark, the work of Veljko Stanojević in 1961.
-The floor in the church is from 1974, while the floor of the soleia (area in front of the iconostasis and the altar (sanctuary) was done in marble in 1991.
+The floor in the church is from 1974, while the floor of the soleia (area in front of the iconostasis and the altar) was done in marble in 1991.

-The Anniversary Day of Operation Storm, held for mourning killed and exiled Serbs from Croatia and Bosnia and Herzegovina, is held on August 5 in St. Mark's Church.

-In November 2017 a complete rearrangement of the plateau, which functioned as an extension of the Tašmajdan Park in front of the church, began.
-Old asphalt pavement which served as a parking lot was removed.
-Architect Jovan Mitrović designed a new, leveled combination of granite slabs and green areas.
-The plateau will be divided in two sections, left and right, divided by the green island.
-The right, "ceremonial" side will be regularly shaped, with the granite slabs posted in the horizontal rhythm, interrupted with the thin squares of red Italian granite.
+In 2017-18, a complete rearrangement of the plateau in front of the church was done.
+Old asphalt pavement which served as a parking lot was removed and replaced with a leveled combination of granite slabs and green areas.
+The plateau was divided in two sections, left and right, divided by the green island.
+The right, "ceremonial" side is regularly shaped, with the granite slabs posted in the horizontal rhythm, interrupted with the thin squares of red Italian granite.
 The design is patterned after the façade of the Michelangelo's temples on Capitoline Hill in Rome.
-The idea is to visually expand the church.
-The left side will have "disheveled" pattern, made of differently sized and combined granite slabs.
-The plateau was finished in February 2018.
+The left side has "disheveled" pattern, made of differently sized and combined granite slabs.
+The 1.8 m tall bronze statue of Patriarch Pavle was erected on the plateau.

-In June 2018 it was announced that a monument to Patriarch Pavle, head of the Serbian Orthodox Church from 1990 to 2009, will be erected on the green area between the newly finished plateau and the tram stop in Tašmajdan Park.
-The 1.8 m tall bronze monument was authored by Zoran Maleš.
-It was placed in the park on 13 November 2018 and dedicated on 15 November, an anniversary of Pavle's death.